 - giving an overview of European training activities that are available to youth workers through the European Training Calendar;

-- issuing practical publications;
+- issuing practical publications and guidance;

 - providing up-to-date information about European youth work and the different priorities;

 - providing a database of trainers and resource persons in the field of youth work and training;

 - monitoring of Erasmus+ Volunteering accreditations in Partner Countries neighbouring the EU;

 - coordinating the implementation of Youthpass, the instrument to support validation of non-formal and informal learning outcomes in youth mobility and youth work activities.